-Cornichons (pronounced "KOR-nee-shons") are small pickled gherkins—in other words, tiny pickles.
-Their tart, mildly sweet flavor makes them the perfect condiment or garnish to serve with classical chartcuterie items like pâtés, terrines, and cured sausages and the like.
+Cornichons (pronounced COR-nee-shons) are small pickled gherkins—in other words, tiny pickles.
+Their tart, mildly sweet flavor makes them the perfect condiment or garnish to serve with classical charcuterie items such as salamis, cured hams, pâtés, pickled vegetables, and other small tasty tidbits.

-All of these items are extremely rich and salty, and without a decent-sized piece of cornichon in each bite, your palate would swiftly be overwhelmed.
+Many meat items on a charcuterie plate are extremely rich, salty, or both, and without a decent-sized piece of cornichon in each bite, your palate would swiftly be overwhelmed.
 You don't have to mix your flavors though.
 Cornichons are delicious all by themselves.

-Cornichons are made by starting with a particular variety of gherkins that are smaller than the kinds we usually buy at the supermarket, and then picking them when quite young so that they're only an inch or two long.
+Cornichons are made by starting with a particular variety of gherkins that are smaller than the ones you usually buy at the supermarket, and picking them when quite young so that they're only an inch or two long.

 There's a similar curing method using the same ingredients that does not involve simmering the gherkins, and the result is a firmer, crisper cornichon.

-The gribiche sauce is a cold sauce made with a base of mashed boiled egg yolk mixed with oil and vinegar, similar to the way mayonnaise is made, only using boiled egg yolk rather than raw.
-The egg whites are julienned and then mixed into the final sauce, which is served with with lobster and crayfish.
+Gribiche sauce is a cold sauce made with a base of mashed boiled egg yolk mixed with oil and vinegar, similar to the way mayonnaise is made, only using boiled egg yolk rather than raw.
+The egg whites are julienned and then mixed into the final sauce, which is served with lobster and crawfish.